Your risk of experiencing a broken bone increases as you age.

-You’ve probably heard about osteoporosis before, and about how physical therapy for osteoporosis can help.
+You’ve probably heard about osteoporosis before, and about how physical therapy can help with osteoporosis.

-This is especially true if you have, or are at risk for, osteopenia.
+This is especially true if you have, or are at risk of, osteopenia.

-Orthopedic health physical therapy can help with osteoporosis, as well as osteopenia.
+Physical therapy for orthopedic conditions can help with osteoporosis, as well as osteopenia.

 What Does Having Osteopenia Mean?